-If you had met me before, you know that I love working with entrepreneurs to create custom brand images for their business with the goal of helping them stand out in the crowded online world so they can connect with their ideal clients.
+I love working with business owners to create custom brand images for their business with the goal of helping them stand out in the crowded online world so they can connect with their ideal clients.

-But not all entrepreneurs know a lot about the benefits of building a personal brand or they are not sure how get started.
+But not a lot of business owners know about the benefits of building a personal brand or you are not sure how to get started.

 I wrote a blog to explain the difference between a personal brand and a business brand, you can read it here.

-For any solo entrepreneurs and business owners, a personal brand is a must.
+If you are a business owner, a personal brand is a must.
 Here are a few ways to help you get started building your personal brand.

 1. Get Specific